ErrorTzy/writings/notes/Peter_seminar_mind/QuiningQualia.md

 **Dennett's remark:** IP6 shows that IP5 is no better than IP4 because the memory link is just as fallible as the cable of the machine.
 Therefore, even the intrapersonal case cannot show that our qualia must have shifted.

 > So what?
-Currently the conclusion is, we can't be certain about whether our own qualia have shifted, if we cast doubt in our memory.
+The upshot of the paradox seems to be is, there is no reliable way for us to tell our own qualia have shifted, if we doubt the reliability of our memory.
 So what?
 Does it show any problem with the notion of qualia?

 ## Making mistakes about qualia